 When the alarm sounds, all occupants must quickly evacuate the building using the safest exit possible.
-Once outside, meet at your buildings' muster location.
+Once outside, move away from the building and meet at your buildings muster location.
 Fire Department and University Police personnel will investigate and determine the cause of all alarms.